Markets Insight

 These notes can provide income, paid monthly, quarterly, semi-annually, or annually, as long as the underlier remains at or above a certain threshold, which is called the coupon contingency level.
 If the underlier falls below the coupon contingency level on any of the observation dates, the periodic payments stop until the underlier rises above the threshold on a future observation date.

 Callable market linked income notes can include one of two call features.
 In the example below, we look at a callable market linked income note that could be redeemed early based on the performance of the underlier.
-This type of call feature is called “autocall” because the note is automatically redeemed if the underlier is at or above a certain level on observation dates, as specified in the offering document.
+This type of call feature is called autocall because the note is automatically redeemed if the underlier is at or above a certain level on observation dates, as specified in the offering document.

 Let’s consider a note with the following terms:

 This note pays a semiannual coupon of 10% per annum as long as SPX is at or above 70% of its initial level on the semiannual observation dates.
-Because it has an autocall feature, the note will be automatically redeemed early for par if SPX is at or above 100% of its initial level on any call observation date, noting that call observation dates take place semiannually starting one year after the trade date (the “non-call period”).
+Because it has an autocall feature, the note will be automatically redeemed early for par if SPX is at or above 100% of its initial level on any call observation date, noting that call observation dates take place semiannually starting one year after the trade date (the non-call period).
 This note also has protection in the form of a 30% barrier.
 This means the holder is not exposed to principal losses if the underlier is at or above the barrier protection level, which is 70% of its initial level, at the end of the term.
-However, if the underlier is down more than 30%, the protection disappears entirely, and losses are 1:1 from SPX’s initial level.
+However, if the underlier is down more than 30%, the protection disappears entirely, and losses are one-to-one from SPX’s initial level.

 Let’s look at three examples of hypothetical market scenarios to understand how the above callable market linked income note would behave in each.
-These are not representative of
+These are not representative of actual market scenarios, nor do they represent all possible market scenarios.

 For investors looking to build more income potential into their portfolio, callable market linked income notes may be a welcome consideration.
 While such notes offer the possibility for higher yield in the form of contingent coupons, they also carry a greater degree of risk that must be weighed, including full exposure of principal to losses, issuer credit risk, and liquidity risk.
 Take note of the following key benefits and considerations: